This is Not a Sequel: Chapter 1

 Ryder didn’t look up from his phone.

 The glow lit his face from below, sharpening his cheekbones, hollowing his eyes.
-It gave him that campfire story look, except the campfire was an inbox and the story was always about deadlines.
+That campfire story look, except the campfire was an inbox and the story was always about deadlines.

-He made a small sound that could have meant anything.
+A small sound.
+Could have meant anything.
 Agreement.
 Dismissal.
-An accidental vocalization from a man who’d been trained to keep a tiny part of his attention on standby for work, even in bed, even with someone trying to talk to him.
+An accidental vocalization from a man trained to keep a tiny part of his attention on standby, even in bed, even with someone trying to talk to him.

-Lady watched his thumb perform the same short, impatient stroke.
+His thumb performed the same short, impatient stroke.
 Scroll.
 Pause.
 Scroll.
 Like he was polishing something invisible.

 “I don’t even know if that was the ending,” Lady said.
 “Or just where it stopped.”